bolav/fuse-sqlite/README.md

 ### Known Issues

-* No support for binding arguments
 * No support for cursor
 * No support for CMake
 * No support for bundled pre-made databases
 * Error handling is unsupported, and different between the targets
+* Support for JavaScript and CMake Fuse targets is not planned.

 ### Windows